BIGJRA/BIGJRA.github.io/rejuv.md

 ## Post V13 Items

-Return to the Gearen Lab and show your Aevian Litwick to Zumi, who’ll reward you with *Exp.
-Candy L* and MegaStone *Manectite.* That’s the end of this quest!
+Return to the Gearen Lab and show your Aevian Litwick to Zumi, who'll reward you with *Exp.
+Candy L* and MegaStone *Manectite.* That's the end of this quest!

 Next, make your way to the Den of Souls via Goldenwood Grove.
 Head up to